 | Value Recovery | Increase the resale of returned items by 20%. |

-11. Enhance Customer Communication
+11. Enhance customer communication

 Objective: Provide proactive updates to reduce support volume.